Tahanima/selenium-java-test-automation-architecture/README.md

 - [Workflow](#workflow)

 ### Config
-The project uses [general.properties](src/main/resources/general.properties) file to map all the global parameters such as browser and base url.
-All the relevant classes to read the parameters are provided in the [config](src/main/java/io/github/tahanima/config) package.
+The project has some global properties, for example, browser and base url.
+The [config](https://github.com/Tahanima/selenium-test-automation-boilerplate/blob/main/src/main/java/io/github/tahanima/config) package holds all the relevant classes to handle these global properties.

 ### Data
 The project reads test data from csv files.
 The test data properties are modeled in terms of entities and the `data` package handles this.
 For convenience, there is an example class - [LoginData.java](src/main/java/io/github/tahanima/data/login/LoginData.java) to demonstrate the usage.